wazuh/wazuh-qa/docs/tests/integration/test_remoted/test_configuration/test_basic_configuration_syslog_allowed_denied_ips_valid.md

 - Fail if remoted does not start correctly.
-- Fail if API query `{protocol}://{host}:{port}/manager/configuration?section=remote` doesn't match the introduced configuration on manager.conf.
+- Fail if API query `{protocol}://{host}:{port}/manager/configuration?section=remote` doesn't match the configuration from the manager.conf.

 ## Code documentation